The Table of Contents

 Matthew 7:7, "Seek and ye shall find."

 My name is George and I welcome you on a journey with me.
-Although I'm not a historian or theologian, a priest or minister, I am however, a treasure hunter of historic truth and a seeker of the "logos", the words of God and what His purpose is for all mankind.
-I'm like an Indiana Jones of seeking answers about God and His purpose.
-Why are we here?
-What does God want of me?
-What does the future hold for us?
-What is God's plan to rectify the serious conditions that has evolved in our world particularly since the turn of the last century ushered in by World War I, pandemic pestilences like the Spanish Influenza, famines, earthquakes all over the world, etc.?
-Since World War II we see widespread Communism, Modernism, atheism, lawlessness and yes, the monumental crisis within the Catholic Church since Vatican II.
-Many wonder; "Are we living in the 'LAST DAYS' Jesus spoke about recorded in Matthew, Mark, Luke, John and Revelations and many other books of the Bible.
-And yet I'm just one of millions of Catholics who have embarked on this same journey.
+Although I'm not a historian or theologian, a priest or minister.
+I'm a treasure hunter of historic truths given to us by God in matters of faith, morals and science; true science.
+The treasures I've found tell us what God's ultimate purpose is for mankind and why we are here and what the future holds.
+Like the fictional character, Indiana Jones, sometimes I find these truths hidden, not because God hides them from mankind, but because His adversaries do not want us to find them.
+To find the real answers we have to go back to the original sources of historic and scriptural truth.
+With all the problems and chaos in the world since the turn of the last century, we wonder how God will rectify the serious conditions that have evolved since World War I, the true pandemic like the Spanish Influenza, the famines, earthquakes all over the world, etc.?
+And why did World War II occur just a few years later?
+Why is there widespread atheism, lawlessness, communism and yes, the monumental crisis within the Catholic Church since Vatican II in 1965.
+Many wonder; "Are we living in the time of the end, the 'LAST DAYS' Jesus spoke about recorded in Matthew, Mark, Luke, John and Revelations and many other books of the Bible.
+I'm just one of millions of Catholics who have embarked on this same journey.
 Why?
 Because we believe what Jesus said at Matthew 7:7, "Seek and ye shall find."
-By the way, Jesus wasn't suggesting to seek; He was telling us that finding truth isn't just taking someone's word for something.
+We believe, He has provided the answers we ask and by searching we will find them.
+What Jesus said wasn't a suggestion "to seek"; He was telling us that finding truth isn't just taking someone's word for something.
 We must search for it like hidden treasures.
-(Proverbs 2:4, Proverbs 8:17) In fact, Jesus said our very lives depend on our willingness to taking in all the knowledge of God.
-(John 17:3) One of the great sins spoken of in the scriptures is "slothfulness" (laziness), one of the seven deadly sins spoken of in scripture.
-Think about it, don'e we find time and energy to do and read the things we want most?
-Slothfulness!
+(Proverbs 2:4, Proverbs 8:17) In fact, Jesus said our very lives depend on our willingness to take in knowledge of God.
+(John 17:3) and then act on that knowledge.
+One of the seven deadly sins spoken of in scriptures is "slothfulness" (laziness).
+We need to assume responsibility to take in knowledge of God and the one He sent forth, Jesus Christ, who taught us all we need.
+Yes, it takes time and effort on our part.
+But think about the consequences of being too lazy to learn more of God.

-This site is not intended to be a catechism of Catholicism or a commentary on scripture or Church teachings.
-Think of this as a depository of some of the fundamental teachings of the Catholic Church.
-These findings are merely breadcrumbs that lead you to find answers on your journey to discover for yourself the central teachings of Christ, His apostles and His (universal) Catholic Church.
+This site is not intended to be a catechism of Church teachings or a commentary on scripture.
+Rather, think of this site as a "depository" of some of fundamental teachings of the Catholic Church.
+These findings are merely breadcrumbs that lead you on a greater journey to discover for yourself the great teachings of Christ, His apostles and His (universal) Catholic Church.
 You'll discover gems of truth that will fascinate you, perplex you and even disturb you but that's what great treasure hunters do; they follow the trail wherever it goes.
 You have to let go of preconceived notions based on what you've been told by others as you search for the right answers.
 This quest to find answers to questions is even more important now than ever since the Catholic Church is experiencing a crisis like no other time in history, particularly since the Second Vatican Council of 1962-1965.
 The evidence of this crisis is manifest on every level, from teachings of faith to the moral decay in the Church itself which has spilled over to society in general.
 The intention herein is not to denigrate or criticize Christ Church but rather to point to how the Church in Rome has been infected by a deadly modernist virus that has resulted in the fragmentation or scattering of those who cling to the traditions of the Catholic Church.
 (Click on each picture as you review each page)

 A soldier doesn't go into battle just to defend himself; he must also carry a sharp-edged sword to cut into the heart of the enemy; that is, into the false teachings of the devil and his earthly minions.
 This "sword of the spirit" includes the teachings of Christ revealed by His Holy Church with Peter as His chief apostle, Vicar and His first Pope after Christ gave Peter the keys of the kingdom.
 Peter's primary mission was to "Feed the sheep" or teach Christ disciples, "the Church".
 John 21:17.
 It is key that Christians fully embrace this issue of "AUTHORITY" Christ passed on to Peter and his successors after Peter died a martyr's death in 67 A.D.
 Jesus promised He would remain with and guide His Church to the end of time.
 (Matt.
 28:20), by sending another Paraclete to teach His disciples throughout the ages in the entire inhabited earth within the Holy Catholic Church.